50 hotels every man should stay at before he dies

 One&Only, Le Saint Géran, Mauritius, A romantic idyll of sugar-white sands and swaying palms, the Mauritius hotel gets its name from the ship Le Saint Géran, whose dramatic nearby sinking was the birth of the story of Paul and Virginie – the local version of Romeo and Juliet.
 Expect iconic colonial architecture and truly exceptional service.

-&Beyond Mnemba Island, Zanzibar, Africa, A 15-minute speed-boat jaunt off the coast of spice island Zanzibar, the &Beyond resort on tiny Mnemba Island is perhaps one of the most unique and otherworldly in all of Africa.
+&Beyond Mnemba Island, Zanzibar, Tanzania, A 15-minute speedboat jaunt off the coast of spice island Zanzibar, the &Beyond resort on tiny Mnemba Island is perhaps one of the most unique and otherworldly in all of Africa.
 Twelve rattan-inflected, four-poster-bedded suites are dotted among the still waters and dappled sand, in a discrete and luxuriously remote experience.

 Eden Rock, St Barths, A society legend ever since French aviator Rémy de Haenen trotted down here with Greta Garbo in the 1950s, this lively spot – sat on its own rocky outcrop amid the sands of the Baie de St Jean – is now one of the best-loved hotels in the Caribbean.

-North Island Seychelles, Seychelles, Among the startling white sands and coconut-laden palms, this paradise island resort is the finest on the Seychelles, with unique culinary creativity, legendary service, and a pleasing, understated immersion in nature.
+North Island Seychelles, Seychelles, Among the startling white sands and coconut-laden palms, this paradise island resort is the finest in the Seychelles, with singular culinary creativity, legendary service, and a pleasing, understated immersion in nature.

 Become a Gentleman’s Journal Member?